ETO Commits To Expand User-friendly Services, Ending Agents’ Role - UrduPoint

 ETO Commits To Expand User-friendly Services, Ending Agents’ Role

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2024) Director Excise & Taxation Department, Islamabad, Bilal Azam on Sunday assured his department's commitment to providing more transparent and user-friendly services for residents, particularly in vehicle registration and token tax payment.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2024) Director Excise & Taxation Department, Islamabad, Bilal Azam has assured his department's commitment to providing more transparent and user-friendly services for residents, particularly in vehicle registration and token tax payment.

 In an exclusive interview with APP, he highlighted the importance of leveraging digital solutions to enhance accessibility for residents while actively working to eliminate the role of agents who contribute to corrupt practices.